addpipe/Pipe-Screen-Recording-Chrome-Extension/README.md

 Next up you will need to publish it to the Google App Store

-# How to publish the extension
+# How to Publish the Extension

 1. ZIP the entire download directory with the modified `manifest.json` file if you haven't done so already
 2. Go to the [Google Developer DashBoard](https://chrome.google.com/webstore/developer/dashboard)